risawitama/verbose-potato/README.md

-## My sister bet me $15 that I couldn't build a car out of spaghetti.
-You should have seen the look on her face as I drove pasta.
+## I went on a date last night with a girl from the zoo.
+It was great.
+She’s a keeper.